-The Department of History is pleased to announce a competition for two Post-Doctoral Fellowship positions open to all FIU History PhDs, to begin Fall 2017.
+The Department of History is pleased to announce a competition for two (2) PostDoctoral Fellowship positions open to all FIU History PhDs graduating in the two previous academic years, to begin Fall 2018.
+The two positions include consideration of potential applicants requesting renewal of their FIU postdoctoral position for up to a second year.
 Fellows will receive $35,607 for the Academic Year plus benefits and $ 1,000 in research and professional development funds.
 The Fellows must have the PhD in hand by the start of the Fall semester.

 Duties and Expectations